BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 ![image](https://user-images.githubusercontent.com/58176712/133652249-cd4c4747-5202-42c5-b521-00d3d6a18917.png)

 #### The Relay Chain

 The Relay Chain is the heart of Polkadot Network, and is responsible for shared security, consensus and interoperability between all Polkadot chains!
-Polkadot uses the Relay Chain primarily to:
+Polkadot uses the relay chain primarily to:

 * Validate transactions
 * Nominate Validatators to validate transactions